Teradata Query Bands Introduction:

 3. Select the “On Connect/Disconnect” tab.
 In the “On connect” box fill in the query band statement.
 For example:

-set query_band = 'ApplicationName=ODI_TESTING_LINUX;ClientUser=ODI;
+set query_band = 'ApplicationName=ODI_TESTING_LINUX;ClientUser=ODI;' for session;

 Select “commit” and "Ignore Error" and also check the “Transaction 0” check box.